SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Group/CreateGroup/README.md

 #Create Group sample

-This sample demonstrate how to create a group.
-NodeGroup is used to cluster multiple nodes and connectors in single element.
+This sample demonstrates how to create a group.
+The NodeGroup is used to cluster multiple nodes and connectors in a single element.
 The nodegroup is added through the nodes collection of the diagram.
-Group method is used to group the nodes.
-UnGroup method is used to ungroup the group nodes in diagram.
+The Group method is used to group the nodes while the UnGroup method is used to ungroup the group nodes in the diagram.

 ## Prerequisites